Great-Sun-Group/vimbiso-pay/docs/state-management.md

    - NO error recovery

 4. **Error Handling**
-   - Let StateManager validate
+   - Use ErrorHandler for all errors
+   - Provide clear error context
+   - Include relevant details
    - NO manual validation
    - NO error recovery
    - NO state fixing
-   - NO cleanup code
    - Clear error messages

 For more details on: